 Characters: Nikki, Kulwinder, Jason, Mindi, Olive,

 Setting: Southall, London, the UK

-Meet Nikki a law school dropout who has finally gotten out of her over bearing immigrant mother’s house trying to make her try at being independent.
+Meet Nikki a law school dropout is trying to make her try at being independent, after she finally got out of her over bearing immigrant mother’s house.
 She tries to distance herself from her Sikh community that is too traditional and sexist for her liking.
 Impetuously she signs up to teach Creative English course for the widows of her Punjabi community to earn some quick bucks.